f5devcentral/tmos-cloudinit/README.md

 ## The tmos_static_mgmt Cloudinit Module ##

-This cloudinit module extends BIG-IP Virtual Edition to allow for static address assignment provided through cloudinit userdata.
+This cloudinit module extends TMOS Virtual Edition to allow for static address assignment provided through cloudinit userdata.

 This modules create initialization scripts containing `tmsh` commands to fulfill the specified configurations.
-The generated initialization scripts are created in the `/opt/cloud/tmos_static_mgmt` directory on the BIG-IP device.
+The generated initialization scripts are created in the `/opt/cloud/tmos_static_mgmt` directory on the TMOS device.

 | Module Attribute | Default | Description|
 | --------------------- | -----------| ---------------|